Accommodation frequently asked questions

 What if I require a specific type of accommodation on medical grounds?

-If your disability means that you need a specific type of accommodation i.e. en-suite, on a specific level or within a particular distance from your main faculty building, then you can select your own room online.
+If your disability or medical condition means that you need a specific type of accommodation i.e. en-suite, on a specific level or within a particular distance from your main faculty building, then you can select your own room online.
 We are happy to discuss your choice with you.
 If adaptations will be required to make your room suitable, such as wheelchair access or a hearing package, then please contact the DAS team to discuss your requirements.
 They will then make a referral to the Accommodation Office.

 If I am diabetic, can I have a fridge in my room?